-My career journey started in 2008 as a software engineer in Bangalore (India) at a top global consulting firm.
-Life took an interesting turn when I won the British Council Scholarship in the year 2011 and took a plane to Manchester (UK) to pursue my Master's degree.
+My career journey started in 2008 as a software engineer in Bangalore (India) at a global consulting firm.
+Life took an interesting turn when I won the British Council Scholarship in the year 2011 and took a plane to Manchester (UK) to pursue my MBA degree.
 That one year at Manchester Business School was the most fruitful year of my life.
-I love academia and continuous learning, and would go back to University any given day, if I had a choice.
+I love academia and would go back to Uni in a heartbeat, if I had the choice :)

 I am a restless person and have always been this way since childhood.
 Knowledge and challenges excite me.
-I love to venture into the unknown and find my own way out.
-I have always been that kid who would never follow the rules but attempt their own way of solving problems.
-I also don't take No for an answer too easily.
+I love to venture into the unknown and find unconventional ways of doing things.
+I am a natural problem solver and a leader.
 Persistent, assertive, bold, yet approachable - that's probably the best way to describe me.

-I started my portfolio career in 2018 when I landed up my first Non-Executive Director (NED) role at the Middlesex Learning Trust.
-It's a multi-academy trust consisting of two 'outstanding' state secondary schools in North London.
-Since then I've taken up NED roles at The Open University (Business School) and a Wellness start-up called Skein.
+I started my portfolio career in 2018 when I accepted my first Non-Executive Director (NED) role at the Middlesex Learning Trust.
+It's a multi-academy trust in North London.
+Since then I've taken up NED roles at The Open University (Business School) and a Wellness start-up called WellBe.

 My mentoring journey started in 2012 when I started helping/advising new students at Manchester Business School.
 I loved giving my time to causes that would benefit the students, and realised that I do possess lots of empathy and listening skills.
 I am a voracious reader - a Malcolm Gladwell addict!
 And I use some of that wisdom in my mentoring sessions.
 The key skill of a mentor is 'empathy'.
 Understanding human emotions is no mean feat.
 A good mentor is a guide as well as a critic.

 I mentor organisations too.
 I am an Advisor at two start-up incubators in London called Antler and Virgin StartUp.